lorrli274/next/courses/community/Mozilla/Express Web Framework/3- Using a Database -with mongoose/19-Searching for Records.md

 The `find()` method gets all matching records, but often you just want to get one match.
 The following methods query for a single record:

-There is also a `count()` method that you can use to get the number of items that match conditions.
+info> There is also a `count()` method that you can use to get the number of items that match conditions.
 This is useful if you want to perform a count without actually fetching the records.

-There is a lot more you can do with queries.